majidstd/gemini_powerpoints_generator/README.md

 ---

-If you want to learn more about how to contribute, visit [CONTRIBUTING.md](docs/CONTRIBUTING.md).

-## Setup the Secret Key and Gemini AI Key
+## Setup the Secret Key and Gemini API Key

 The application uses a secret key for session management and an Gemini key for the Gemini API.
 These keys are defined as environment variables, and you can easily set them up using the provided .env.example file.